Informfully/Documentation/docs/source/methods.rst

 * Adds a record in the database if a user has viewed the detailed recommendation explanations for an article
 * Input:

-  * articleId: Id of article
+  * articleId: ID of the article

 pageViews
 ---------